-The follow are things that are ‘musts’ when it comes to frequent dental account optimizations.
+The following are things that are ‘musts’ when it comes to frequent dental account optimizations.

 Dental Ad Optimization

-Pause the ads that have the lower CTR and create a new ad that is based off the best performing ad.
+Pause the ads that have the lower CTR and create a new ad that is based on the best performing ad.

 Repeat this process for all of your adgroups weekly or at least monthly.

 Select an adgroup and view the keywords.
 Pay attention to the average position and CPC (cost per click) of your most important keywords.

 Adjust your bids according to how much you want to spend on a keyword and if you have a desired position.

 Take a minute to view the search term report found within the keyword tab.